alban-gerome/adobe-analytics/README.md

 Each of these variables contain an img tag and the value of the src attribute is your image request.
 The Adobe DigitalPulse Debugger simply decodes them and displays them nicely.

 When I give a tagging guide to the developers I give them a spreadsheet where each row can be a bunch of tracking requirements for a single page view or a single page element interaction.
 I ask the developers to provide evidence that the code was displayed, i.e. the raw image request.
 Unfortunately they often provide me with the requests for another tracking requirement so I have to reorder them, get rid of the duplicate raw requests and see what's missing.
-Eventually I wrote code that returns a JSON onject showing clearly whether this is a page view or a page element interaction and which sort of interaction it was.
+Eventually I wrote code that returns a JSON object showing clearly whether this is a page view or a page element interaction and which sort of interaction it was.
 The code is here:

 https://github.com/alban-gerome/adobe-analytics/blob/master/SC-debugger

 Now this debugger can run in 2 modes:

 * You have the raw image request - the script will decode it for you and return a JSON object
 * You are on the page you need to test - the script will return an array of all the image requests that the page has fired.
-The array contains the decoded image requests, one JSON object request
+The array contains the decoded image requests, one JSON object per request

-Now the developers can see immediately whether the code is firing and what sort of request it was.
+Now the developers can see immediately whether the code is firing and what sort of request they are looking at.
 It's also great to educate people on how the data gets packaged up and sent to Adobe.

 ### DTM debugger